 Where do I go to get a contraceptive implant?

 The contraceptive implant has to be fitted by a specially trained nurse or doctor.
-This service may be offered at your local GP surgery and, if it is, it will probably explain how to arrange this on their website.
+This service may be offered at your local GP surgery and, if it is, how to arrange it will probably be explained on their website.
 Alternatively, a contraception, sexual health or community gynaecology clinic will do this for you.
 You can find details of services in your area in the UK online.

 In the UK the contraceptive implant is free of charge.

 All contraceptive services are completely confidential.
 You will not need an internal examination, a breast examination or a smear before you can have a contraceptive implant.
 In some cases you may need a pregnancy test to be certain that you are not already pregnant.